 Most importantly once the hedgehog has been revived, they will need to be taken to a vet and be assessed, allowing an understanding of the reasons behind them going into hibernation in the first place.

-Do African Pygmy Hedgehogs need to be warm?
-Yes, pygmy hedgehogs need to be warm otherwise if it gets too cold for them, they can go into hibernation and die of hypothermia or starve as they simply have not built up any fat reserves for hibernation.
+Do hedgehogs need to be warm?
+Hedgehogs need to be warm otherwise if it gets too cold for them, they can go into hibernation and die of hypothermia or starve as they simply have not built up any fat reserves for hibernation.

-What temperature is too hot for an African Pygmy Hedgehog?
-Pygmy hedgehogs enjoy temperatures between 72F (22C) to 80F (26.5C), if it gets too hot for a hedgehog they may put their stomachs to the floor and spread their legs out.
+What temperature is too hot for a hedgehog?
+Pet hedgehogs enjoy temperatures between 72F (22C) to 80F (26.5C), if it gets too hot for a hedgehog they may put their stomachs to the floor and spread their legs out.